UPIP Frequently Asked Questions

 You must have declared a Science subject as your first major and completed a minimum of 32 MCs in this major at time of application:

-You do not bid for XX3311 or XX3312 modules through CORS.
+You do not bid for XX3310, XX3311 or XX3312 modules through CORS.
 You will be assigned the module once your internship has been confirmed and approved.
 Science Dean's Office will invite students via emails to pre-register for UPIP internship.
-Registration deadline for internship in Special Term and Semester 1 is usually February each year; while that for internship in Semester 2 is in September.
+More details on the various deadlines can be found here.

 5. Will the Faculty/Department find an internship position for me?

 No. The Faculty/Department does not assign you an internship, but assists to source for internships through our partnership with companies.
 You will be able to view a list of preapproved internship positions through the Science Internship Management System (SIMS) during the application phase.
-You need to make your own applications and go through the company’s selection process (UPIP Phase 2).
+You need to make your own applications via the company contact provided and go through the company’s selection process (UPIP Phase 2).

 6. Can I source for my own UPIP internship locally or overseas?